rahulraina711/Nginx-express/README.md

 ```

 ### You should now be able to visit your IP with no port (port 80) and see your app.
 Now let's add a domain
+In your browser type "localhost" and your express app should be visible.